 The Marbled Leopard Grouper (Plectropomus punctatus) is also known as the Marbled Coral Grouper and the Marbled Leopard Rockcod.
 They are rarely seen on the Tanzanian coast.
 Being quite colorful they are one of the more attractive looking larger groupers.

 The Marbled Leopard Grouper has a typical robust grouper shape and as with many other groupers can lighten or darken its coloration depending on its mood.
 The juveniles are a dark brown colour with a series of random short dashes across the body and have a red eye.
+As they age so the dashes become less prominent.
 The adults are a marbled orange red brown colour with a orange red face.
 The jaws are a darker black brown colour and the fins are edged in blue.
 Their eyes have a red iris with a blue ring around them making them quite distinctive looking fish.

 As with all grouper they have a proportionally large mouth designed for swallowing their prey whole and they have a row of proportionally small teeth in the front of their mouth.
 They are one of the larger groupers and their maximum length is 110 cm.